 Rob Zombie slides in the odd slyly amusing aside – like an appearance from Weird Al Yankovic on a tv talkshow discussing the confusions of various Michael Myers:- “Excuse me are we talking about the Austin Powers Michael Myers?”
 There is also Rob Zombie’s characteristic line-up of actors with a genre history, including repeat performances from Brad Dourif and original Halloween sequel heroine Danielle Harris; Caroline Williams, the heroine from The Texas Chainsaw Massacre 2 (1986) as a doctor; Margot Kidder of Superman movies and Black Christmas (1974) fame as Scout Taylor-Compton’s therapist; and Daniel Roebuck from numerous B movies as a stripper bar owner.

 A Halloween III was announced without Rob Zombie but never emerged.
-Subsequently, there was Halloween (2018), a further sequel from Blumhouse, featuring a return performance from Jamie Lee Curtis.
+Subsequently, there was Halloween (2018), a further sequel from Blumhouse, featuring a return performance from Jamie Lee Curtis, and is to be followed by the upcoming Halloween Kills (2020).
 The other Halloween films are:- Halloween (1978), Halloween II (1981), Halloween 4: The Return of Michael Myers (1988), Halloween 5 (1989), Halloween: The Curse of Michael Myers (1995), Halloween H20: Twenty Years Later (1998) and Halloween: Resurrection (2002).
 Halloween III: Season of the Witch (1982) was made as part of the series but is unrelated to the Michael Meyers/Myers saga.